near/docs/docs/4.tools/near-api-js/faq.md

 ### What’s the difference between `Account` and `ConnectedWalletAccount`

-Interaction with the wallet is only possible in a web-browser because Near’s Wallet is web-based.
+Interaction with the wallet is only possible in a web-browser environment because NEAR’s Wallet is web-based.
 The difference between `Account` and `ConnectedWalletAccount` is mostly about the way it signs transactions.
 The `ConnectedWalletAccount` uses the wallet to approve transactions.
 Under the hood the `ConnectedWalletAccount` inherits and overrides some methods of `Account`.